OfficeDev/MS-Graph-Data-Connect/Common-Data-Model/README.md

 * An Azure Data Lake Storage Gen2 (ADLSg2) account to store the JSON lines outputted from Microsoft Graph data connect, the PySpark script to convert the JSON lines into CDM format and to store the resulting CDM entity files.
 Follow the [ADLSg2 account creation steps](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-quickstart-create-account) to create an account.
 Ensure the storage account has three file systems within it:
   - A file system to store the Office 365 data outputted by Microsoft Graph data connect in JSON format (called json)
   - A file system to store the outputted CDM entities after the conversion is complete (called cdm)
-  - A file system to store the PySpark script and other required resources (called jsontocdm)
+  - A file system to store the PySpark script and other required resources (called jsontocdm).
+Upload the [jsontocdm.py script]() to this filesystem
+    * This file system requires archives, files, jars, and pyFiles sub file systems to be created as well.
+In the jars sub file system, upload the [spark-cdm-assembly-0.2.jar]().
 * An Azure HDInsight cluster (HDI cluster) to execute the PySpark converstion script on your Office 365 data.
 Follow the [Use Azure Data Lake Storage Gen2 with Azure HDInsight clusters](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-use-data-lake-storage-gen2) steps to create the cluster.
 Note the username and password for the admin user, as it will be needed later in the walkthrough.
 * An Azure Data Factory resource to facilitate the movement of Office 365 data into the Common Data Model.
 Create an Azure Data Factory by navigating to the [Azure portal](https://portal.azure.com/) and search for Data Factories.